svenslaggare/StackJIT/documentation/instructionset.md

 * `LDLEN`: Pops an array reference from the stack and pushes the length of the array.

 ###Classes###
-* `NEWOBJ <type>::<constructor>` Creates a new object of the given type and pushes the reference to the stack.
+* `NEWOBJ <type>::<constructor>`: Creates a new object of the given type and pushes the reference to the stack.
-* `LDFIELD <field>` Pops a struct ref from the stack and loads a value from the given field pushing unto the stack.
+* `LDFIELD <field>`: Pops a struct ref from the stack and loads a value from the given field pushing unto the stack.
-* `STFIELD <field>` Pops a struct ref from the stack, a value and stores the value at the given field.
+* `STFIELD <field>`: Pops a struct ref from the stack, a value and stores the value at the given field.

 ###String###
-* `LDSTR <string>` Creates a new string and pushes the reference to the string to the evaluation stack.
+* `LDSTR <string>`: Creates a new string and pushes the reference to the string to the evaluation stack.
-* `LDCHAR <char value>` Pushes a char to the evaluation stack.
+* `LDCHAR <char value>`: Pushes a char to the evaluation stack.